UWaterloo-Formula-Electric/firmware/README.md

 We use Notion for task management and documentation.
 Steps to get set up:

 1. Create a Notion account with your school email
-2. Fill out this [form](https://forms.gle/Mz7rk66djoDZY9Fv9) and we will invite you to the team's Notion workspace
+2. Go to UWFE's Discord and in the #firmware channel, ask to be invited to the Notion workspace and drop your school email.

 # SSH Key Set Up